How Often Should I Water My Pothos Plant? An Ultimate Guide

 These symptoms indicate a plant has received too much moisture.
 It takes place as a result of the plant seeking to absorb more liquid than it can take.

-As a result, the foliage becomes limp, depressed, and occasionally wilted.
+As a result, the foliage becomes droop, depressed, and occasionally wilted.
 Keep your Pothos dry if you see these symptoms.
 Allow the tree to heal before cutting off the fully damaged pothos leaves using gardening shears.

 Browning And Yellowing Leaves

+These signs typically point to soil compaction, root issues, and excessive watering.
+Chlorophyll begins to degrade since the foliage can’t acquire the essential minerals required.
 Repotting the tree into fresh, well-drained topsoil in a container is advisable.
 Check for fungal diseases on the rhizome.

 How To Water Your Pothos Plant?